-- B.150 The Consumer Experience Guidelines set out guidelines for best practice design patterns to be used by entities seeking consent and/or authorisation from consumers under the CDR system. - B.151 The Consumer Experience Guidelines are made by the Data Standards Body and cover matters including: - the process and decision points for a CDR consumer when consenting to share their data - what (and how) information should be presented to CDR consumers to support informed decision making, and - language that should be used (where appropriate) to ensure a consistent experience for CDR consumers across the broader CDR ecosystem. - B.152 The Consumer Experience Guidelines contain examples illustrating how a range of key CDR Rules can be implemented. - B.153 The Consumer Experience Guidelines are available on the Data Standards Body website, consumerdatastandards.gov.au.
+- B.159 The Consumer Experience Guidelines set out guidelines for best practice design patterns to be used by entities seeking consent and/or authorisation from consumers under the CDR system.
+159 - B.160 The Consumer Experience Guidelines are made by the Data Standards Body and cover matters including: - the process and decision points for a CDR consumer when consenting to share their data - what (and how) information should be presented to CDR consumers to support informed decision making, and - language that should be used (where appropriate) to ensure a consistent experience for CDR consumers across the broader CDR ecosystem. - B.161 The Consumer Experience Guidelines contain examples illustrating how a range of key CDR Rules can be implemented.